sanjayyepuri/personalsite-v4/app/blog/posts/2025-06-26-not-a-very-humble-programmer.mdx

 type: post
 ---

-I recently came across Edgser Dijkstra’s “A Very Humble Programmer.”
+I recently came across Edsger Dijkstra’s “A Very Humble Programmer.”
 This lecture resonated greatly with me.
 The ideas he described felt obvious to me and aligned with axioms that I already knew.
 However, hearing him speak about it convinced me that others may want to hear my thoughts.
 Now, I concede that a Turing Award is not in my near future.

 Fortunately for me, I am not a very humble programmer.
 In fact, some may say I am arrogant.
 Personally, I want to set my naive ideas into stone, and hope to find later on how silly they were.
 Or maybe I’ll receive a Turing Award...